 We have experienced unique challenges that we must learn from and share the knowledge gained.
 We know that we will face future challenges as well as having to adapt to ongoing stressors, such as an ageing population, rapid technological change and the challenges of climate change.

 A productive, adaptive and resilient economy is important to Papatipu Rūnanga Ngāi Tahu.
 Ngāi Tahu are a resilient people with a proud history of commercial activity and trade.
-This has developed since the Treaty settlements into substantial financial and commercial operations that annually contribute over $200 million to the South Island economy and provides the financial support for the tribe’s intergenerational journey.
+This has developed since the Treaty settlements into substantial financial and commercial operations that annually contribute over $200 million to the South Island economy and provide financial support for the tribe’s intergenerational journey.

 What this means for our district: